thinkst/canarytokens-docker/README.md

 -----------
 We are going to track some new features/additions here so that it is quick and easy to see what has been recently added.

-- we now have the capability for sending error logs to a webhook of your choice, hopefully alerting you or your team to the failures as opposed to these errors only living in a log file.
+- we now have the capability of sending error logs to a webhook of your choice, hopefully alerting you or your team to the failures as opposed to these errors only living in a log file.
 Simply supply the corresponding webhook URI in the `ERROR_LOG_WEBHOOK` value in your switchboard.env file.
 (2021-04-09)

 - we've renamed the distributed .env files to ```switchboard.env.dist``` and ```frontend.env.dist```.
 This ensures that your local configuration doesn't get blown away when you pull changes from the repo.
-(We still use ```switchboard.env``` and ```frontend.env``` for the config, it just means that new clones of the repo require the users to copy / rename the dist files)
+(We still use ```switchboard.env``` and ```frontend.env``` for the config, it just means that new clones of the repo require the users to copy/rename the dist files)

 - we have added an extra `switchboard.env` called `CANARY_IPINFO_API_KEY`.
-This allows you to use your ipinfo.io api key if you want to (keep in mind ipinfo.io does have a free tier of up to 1000 requests a day).
+This allows you to use your ipinfo.io API key if you want to (keep in mind ipinfo.io does have a free tier of up to 1000 requests a day).

 - we now have slack support.
-When you supply a webhook, you simply supply your slack webhook url.
+When you supply a webhook, you simply supply your slack webhook URL.
 (Thanks to @shortstack).

-- we have added a new environment variable to `frontend.env` called `CANARY_AWSID_URL` which allows you to specify a private or different url for the AWS ID token.
+- we have added a new environment variable to `frontend.env` called `CANARY_AWSID_URL` which allows you to specify a private or different URL for the AWS ID token.
 This means you can easily change between accounts.
 (2018-10-17)

 - if you intend to build the image to be run on another system with different architecture, you can build the images with `docker-compose build --build-arg ARCH=<target arch>/`, noting the forward slash at the end of the argument.
 The image will not build